 Huntingdon, April 30, 1856.

 ARBLE YARD.
-The undersigned would respectfully call the attention of the citizens of Huntingdon and the adjoining counties to the stock of beautiful marble now on hand.
+The undersigned of Huntingdon and the adjoining counties to the stock of beautiful marble now on hand.
 He is prepared to furnish at the shortest notice, Monumental Marble, Tomb, Tables and Stones of every desired size and form of Italian or Eastern Marble, highly finished, and carved with appropriate devices, or plain, as may suit.